jpmaldonado/impala_training/Tutorials/building_queries.md

 Since the chromosome field can contain letters and not just numbers, its data type is a string and therefore must be placed in quotes, as shown below:

-    WHERE dist.chrom = cyto.chrom
+    WHERE vars.chrom = cyto.chrom
-    AND dist.pos BETWEEN cyto.start and cyto.stop
+    AND vars.pos BETWEEN cyto.start and cyto.stop

 The WHERE clause is used to filter data sets, so it's perfect for subsetting data.
 You can also use the following operators: